MIT-LCP/eicu-code/website/content/eicutables/vitalAperiodic.md

 [menu]
   [menu.main]
-    parent = "Tables in eICU"
+    parent = "Tables in eICU-CRD"
 +++

 # vitalAperiodic

 **Purpose:**
 The vitalAperiodic table provides invasive vital sign data which is interfaced into eCareManager at irregular intervals.

 **Links to:**